SethMcGathey/SethMcGathey.github.io/README.md

 You can browse Seth's portfolio got to SethMcGathey.github.io.

-If you are interested in contacting Seth about a programming position or project, please email him at seth.mcgathey@mail.wlc.edu.
+If you are interested in contacting Seth about a programming position or project, please email him at seth.mcgathey@gmail.com.